A Student's Curriculum Vitae

 ACHIEVEMENTS and QUALIFICATIONS

-Do you have a driving licence?
+Do you have a full, clean, driving licence?

-List any achievements in individual competition, for example ~ boxing, judo, karate, swimming, chess, snooker, pool, bridge, billiards, gaming, BMX, singing, acting, backgammon, water sports, gymnastics, model building, skiing, athletics, photography, creative writing, poetry, or journalism, creative design, film or video work.
+List any achievements in individual competition, for example ~ boxing, handball, judo, karate, swimming, chess, snooker, pool, bridge, billiards, gaming, BMX, singing, acting, backgammon, water sports, gymnastics, model building, skiing, athletics, photography, creative writing, poetry, or journalism, creative design, film or video work.

-Also list being chosen for a GAA, camoige, football, boxing, basketball, cricket, rugby, or any team, and mention if you ever were, or are, a captain or vice-captain of any team or group, both within the School and outside the School.
+Also list being chosen for a GAA, camoige, football, rowing, boxing, basketball, cricket, rugby, or any team, and mention if you ever were, or are, a captain or vice-captain of any team or group, both within the School and outside the School.
 Mention if any of your teams entered competitions, which should be listed, and say how far your team got in the competitions.
 'Taking part' is always considered very important, so never leave out a competition just because you did not win!

 Mention if you were ever awarded the title “Outstanding Player”, “Outstanding Effort”, “Most Improved”, for any games or other activities you take part in.